PCSedlaczek/FE15-CR5-Sedlaczek/README.md

   - [ ] Goats
   - [ ] Pigs
 - [x] Research Pet shop slogans for page title
-  - Little friends fur big hearts.
+  - Little friends fur big hearts
-  - Everything fur your pet.
+  - Everything fur your pet
   - Fur the love of pets!
-  - From Paws To Tail.
+  - From Paws To Tail
-  - Only the best for your fur baby.
+  - Only the best for your fur baby
-  - Pawsitively the best.
+  - Pawsitively the best
-  - Purr-veyors of purr-fect pets since .
+  - Purr-veyors of purr-fect pets since
-  - Quality Pet Supplies.
+  - Quality Pet Supplies
-  - Tail-wagging pet supplies.
+  - Tail-wagging pet supplies
-  - The Best A Pet Can Get.
+  - The Best A Pet Can Get
-  - The best in pet care.
+  - The best in pet care
-  - The pet lovers’ store.
+  - The pet lovers’ store
-  - Where pets come first.
+  - Where pets come first
-  - Your Neighborhood Pet Store.
+  - Your Neighborhood Pet Store
-  - Your one-stop pet shop.
+  - Your one-stop pet shop
-  - A one-stop-shop for all pet lovers.
+  - A one-stop-shop for all pet lovers
-  - A one-stop-shop for all your pet needs.
+  - A one-stop-shop for all your pet needs
-  - Pets ready for their fur-ever homes.
+  - Pets ready for their fur-ever homes
   - Get your new furbaby right meow!
-  - We can fill your empty house.
+  - We can fill your empty house
-  - An extra soul to love.
+  - An extra soul to love
-  - The cutest animals in the world.
+  - The cutest animals in the world
-  - Pets are for life.
+  - Pets are for life
-  - Because every pet is special.
+  - Because every pet is special
-  - Every pet deserves a home.
+  - Every pet deserves a home
-  - Home to the world’s most lovable pets.
+  - Home to the world’s most lovable pets
-  - Life is better with pets.
+  - Life is better with pets
-  - Where you can find the cutest puppies in town.
+  - Where you can find the cutest puppies in town
-  - Your pets, our passion.
+  - Your pets, our passion
-  - Pet supplies for your trusted companion.
+  - Pet supplies for your trusted companion
-  - A new dimension in pet care.
+  - A new dimension in pet care
-  - Number 1 pet store for all you pet needs.
+  - Number 1 pet store for all you pet needs
   - Pets Paradise
   - Pawsitively Purrfect
   - Lucky Puppies